Chronic primary adrenal insufficiency has a number of causes. Primary adrenal insufficiency is termed Addison disease.

 The cranio-vertebral junctio...

-Crazy paving refers to the appearance of ground-glass opacity with superimposed interlobular septal thickening and intralobular reticular thickening, seen on chest HRCT.
-It is a nonspecific finding that can be seen in a number of conditions.
+Crazy paving refers to the appearance of ground-glass opacity with superimposed interlobular septal thickening and intralobular septal thickening, seen on chest HRCT.
+It is a non-specific finding that can be seen in a number of conditions.

 Crystal arthropathies are a group of joint disorders due to deposition of crystals in and around joints which lead to joint destruction and soft tissue masses.